Oluwakemi-moyin/capstone_project_customerdata/README.md

    - The customers are evenly distributed among the regions with 5 persons per region making it a total of 20 customers for the entire regions(distinct counts).
    - Ella brought in the highest revenue of 7,517,651.00 in 2022 in the SOUTH Region
    - SARA brought in the lowest revenue of 7,454,333.00 in 2022 in the WEST Region
+   - SOPHIA brought in the highest revenue of 7,560,654.00 in 2023 in the SOUTH Region
+   - PAUL brought in the lowest revenue of 7,402,056.00  in 2023 in the EAST Region

 5. Performance by Subscription type